SHEARING OF WOOL SHEEP

 Let's try to clarify a little more:

-for the farmer, wool sheep are a means of production and a good, for this reason the first job of the breeder is to safeguard his capital so that it can produce better and more.
+for the breeder wool sheep are a means of production and an asset , for this reason the first job of the breeder is to safeguard his own capital so that it can produce better and more.
 For a farmer, taking good care of his flock is a necessity: a sheep killed or injured during shearing is one sheep less, an economic loss.

 In the context of responsible shearing, it may then happen that the animals suffer some accidental or occasional scratches or cuts, but these are certainly not a common and habitual fact.